tatianegercina/FinTech/01-Lesson-Plans/12-AWS-Cloud/2/LessonPlan.md

 * Cover the bonus in the following activity.

-### 0. Everyone Do: Discuss Pros and Cons of deploying ML models with SageMaker (10 mins)
+### 0. Instructor Do: Discuss Pros and Cons of deploying ML models with SageMaker (10 mins)

 Leads and facilitate a discussion around deploying models in SageMaker and why a RESTful ML API is useful.